dictionaria/teanu/raw/intro.md

 This bilingual Teanu dictionary is based on my corpus of texts, conversations, elicited data, and immersive fieldwork.

-It contains a total of [?? number entries] entries, illustrated by 3,880 example sentences.
+It contains a total of 1855 entries, illustrated by 3,200 example sentences.

 While the present _Dictionaria_ edition includes all my lexical data, interested readers can find the same data under a different presentation, on [_tiny.cc/Vanikoro-dict_](https://tiny.cc/Vanikoro-dict).

 ### Special features
 The present dictionary analyzes the words and phrases of the Teanu language, providing definitions in English, together with grammatical comments whenever necessary.
 It highlights the **polysemy** of many words, and illustrates each sense with example sentences.
 Most of these examples are taken from my text corpus.
-In fact, some provide a DOI link to hear the sentence in its original context: e.g. the entry <a href="../units/Teanu-ngiro_1" target="_blank"><b><i>ngiro</i></b></a> ‘wind’ has examples linking to original texts, such as [doi:Pangloss-0003352#S106](https://doi.org/10.24397/pangloss-0003352#S106) or [doi:Pangloss-0003351#S16](https://doi.org/10.24397/pangloss-0003351#S16).
+In fact, some provide a DOI link to hear the sentence in its original context: e.g. the entry <a href="../units/teanu-ngiro_1" target="_blank"><b><i>ngiro</i></b></a> ‘wind’ has examples linking to original texts, such as [doi:Pangloss-0003352#S106](https://doi.org/10.24397/pangloss-0003352#S106) or [doi:Pangloss-0003351#S16](https://doi.org/10.24397/pangloss-0003351#S16).

 The present work pays attention not just to language and grammar, but also to **culture and society**.
 Many entries come with photographs, as well as encyclopedic notes: see, for example, entries [_tolosai_](../units/teanu-tolosai_1) 'loincloth', [_savene_](../units/teanu-savene_1) 'valuable mat', [_nuduro_](../units/teanu-nuduro_2) 'scareline', [_mamdeuko_](../units/teanu-mamdeuko_1) 'Cardinal honeyeater'…